Epona: Literary attestations

-A euhemeristic account of Epona's origin occurs in the Parallela Minora, which were traditionally attributed to Plutarch (but are now classed as "Pseudo-Plutarch"):
+A euhemeristic account of Epona's origin is found in the Parallela Minora, attributed to Pseudo-Plutarch:

 Fulvius Stellus hated women and used to consort with a mare and in due time the mare gave birth to a beautiful girl and they named her Epona.
 She is the goddess that is concerned with the protection of horses.
 So Agesilaüs in the third book of his Italian History.

-The tale was passed along in the context of unseemly man-beast coupling in Giambattista Della Porta's edition of Magia naturalis (1589), a potpourri of the sensible and questionable, erroneously citing Plutarch's Life of Solon.
-It may represent some recollection of Indo-European horse sacrifice, such as the Vedic ashvamedha and the Irish ritual described by Giraldus Cambrensis, both of which have to do with kingship.
+The tale was conveyed in Giambattista Della Porta's edition of Magia naturalis (1589), erroneously citing Plutarch's Life of Solon.
+It may represent some recollection of ancient Indo-European horse sacrifice— such as the Vedic ashvamedha or the Irish ritual described by Giraldus Cambrensis— both of which are related to kingship.
 In the Celtic ritual, the king mates with a white mare thought to embody the goddess of sovereignty.

+Pausanias relates a similar Greek myth regarding Demeter Erinys ('Vengeful Demeter'), who, in the form of a mare, was raped by Poseidon in the form of a stallion.
+Demeter was venerated as a mare at Lycosoura in Arcadia.

+Functions and worship

+Epona likely embodied the domesticated aspects of the horse— representing fertility, abundance, reproduction, and protection.
+She was likely also viewed as a protectress of not just horsemen (including cavalry soldiers, charioteers, muleteers), but of horse-breeding, and venerated by the related professions, such as stable hands, grooms, as well as anyone engaged in any sort of transit or commerce relating to horses, (Note: Turcan, Robert (1996) The Cults of the Roman Empire, p.
+23 apud (Jovičić & Bogdanović 2017)) including travellers on horseback.
+(Note: Gillespie (2018) citing Linduff (1979); Aldhouse-Green (2003) "Poles apart ?
+Perceptions of gender in Gallo-British cult-iconography", pp. 102–106.)